HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 This section defines the specific requirements for systems wishing to conform to actors specified in this Health Care Surveys Content Implementation Guide (IG).
-The specification focuses on using the Health Data Exchange App (HDEA) to report the health care survey data to National Center for Health Statistics (NCHS) data stores.
+The specification focuses on using the eCR Now FHIR App-Health Care Surveys to report the health care survey data to National Center for Health Statistics (NCHS) data stores.

 ### Context